-> This page contains important information about how the COVID-19 coronavirus will impact your wedding (or other) ceremony booked with Stephen Lee Celebrancy.
-This page will be updated with the latest information as the situation evolves.
+This page contains important information about how the COVID-19 coronavirus may impact your wedding (or other) ceremony booked with Stephen Lee Celebrancy.

-> What’s the current situation?
+What’s the current situation?

-> The Public Health (COVID-19 Restrictions on Gathering and Movement) Order 2020 now states that:
+Weddings are no longer subject to additional caps or restrictions under the Public Health (COVID-19 Restrictions on Gathering and Movement) Order 2020.

-> What about social distancing measures?
+What about social distancing measures?

 Government advice remains the same – people should stay a safe distance apart at all times.
 Inside, there must be 1 person per 2 square metres.

 Postponement is possible, subject to my availability.
 A Rescheduling Fee may apply.

 If you decide to cancel your booking, my standard cancellation terms apply:

 (a) If you cancel this agreement after you have paid the Booking Fee, the Booking Fee is non-refundable (Tailor-Made Ceremonies only).

 (b) If you cancel this agreement after you have paid the Ceremony Fee and any other associated fees, and the cancellation date is more than one month before your ceremony date, a Cancellation Fee will apply to cover work already undertaken.